andybee/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 Requests pass information in a combination of HTTP headers and form encoded POST parameters.

-Responses pass data back in a combination of HTTP headers and XML.
+Responses pass data back in a combination of HTTP headers and JSON.

 While headers are shown here in a canonical form, due to the fact that proxies and other intermediaries may adjust HTTP headers, both client